tarampampam/domains/README.md

 > Domains, used for illegal purposes will be removed and permanently banned.
 Please, provide a clear description of
 > your resource in the PR.

+⚠ To validate the project domain, registered on the Vercel platform - please, provide full information about the required verification records in the PR description or separate issue.
+I need to add them to the DNS zone manually.

 ## If you don't know...

 - What is GitHub pages and how to set up a custom domain, read the [docs here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site)